 The grave of Richard Courtenay, bishop of Norwich, was re-discovered in October 1953 in the chapel of St Edward the Confessor in Westminster Abbey.
 A small hole in the floor at the base of the northern turret of Henry V's Chantry was discovered with a cavity beneath and on excavation the skeleton of a man of six feet in height was found in a stone lined grave, with a crozier and a gold ring set with an oval ruby in the grave.
 The grave had been disturbed, probably when the Chantry was built.
-The body was left in situ with the crozier but the ring, hinged to hold a small relic within, is displayed in the Abbey Museum.
+The body was left in situ with the crozier but the ring, hinged to hold a small relic within, is in the Abbey collection.

 Richard was a son of Sir Philip Courtenay of Powderham Castle in Devon and his wife Anne.
 Sir Philip was a son of Hugh, Earl of Devon and Margaret de Bohun, a granddaughter of Edward I. Richard's uncle was Archbishop William Courtenay.
 He was ordained a priest in 1400, with a papal dispensation due to his youth.
 He was later Dean of Wells, Chancellor of Oxford university and bishop of Norwich.
 Henry V appointed him keeper of his jewels and treasurer of the chamber.
 He was a trusted counsellor and friend of the king.
 He went to France in 1415 and died of illness at the seige of Harfleur.
 The king had him buried in the Abbey.

 A photo of his small ruby ring can be purchased from Westminster Abbey Library.

 Oxford Dictionary of National Biography 2004